taosdata/TDengine/src/connector/C#/README.md

 **tips:** Need to install .NET SDK first.

-* Create a dotnet project.
-(Using console project as an example.)
+* Create a dotnet project(using console project as an example).

 ``` cmd
 mkdir test